der-carnivore/BingAds-docs/BingAds/scripts/reference/KeywordIterator.md

 [Keyword](./Keyword)|Next keyword in the iterator.

 ## <a name="totalnumentities"></a>totalNumEntities
-Returns the total number of keywords indexed by this iterator. hasNext will start to return false and next will start to throw exceptions when the limit for entity reads has been reached, even if the selector matched more entities.
+Returns the total number of keywords indexed by this iterator.

 ### Returns:
 |Type|Description|